candy-lang/candy/language.md

 ]
 ```

-TODO: Give the `ToText` a receive port to support progressive visualizations?
+TODO: Give the `ToText` a handle to support progressive visualizations?

 ## Packages